How It Works

 Rate selection

-- Blend Capital pools via DeFiLlama's
+- Mainnet: Blend Capital pools via DeFiLlama's

 Share pricing

-shares_minted = deposit_amount * total_shares / vault_balanceIf the vault has no outstanding shares, shares = amount (1:1 at genesis).
-As yield accrues and vault_balance grows relative to total_shares, the share price rises.
+shares_minted = deposit_amount * (total_shares + OFFSET) / (adapter_total_assets + OFFSET)OFFSET is a small virtual-liquidity constant that makes the first deposit price 1 share ≈ 1 stroop while neutralising the classic first-depositor inflation attack.
+If the vault has no outstanding shares, this reduces to roughly shares = amount (1:1 at genesis).
+As yield accrues and the adapter's reported total assets grow relative to outstanding shares, the share price rises.
 Withdrawers receive:

 Security properties